-- Central nervous system (CNS)

-- o the brain and spinal cord

-- Peripheral nervous system (PNS)

-- motor and sensory nerves that branch out from the spinal cord

-PNS is divided into: Somatic nervous system Autonomic nervous system (ANS) Two sub-divisions of autonomic nervous system (ANS) sympathetic (speeds up processes) parasympathetic (slows down processes) 6.2.
-Describe the Communication and control system of body functions of the nervous Works collaboratively with the endocrine system system.
-Three key roles: 1.
-Sensory - detects changes in the body's internal environment and gathers information about the external environment.
+6. Understand the classification, structure, and function of the nervous system 6.1 Summarise the structure and divisions of the nervous system.
+Main divisions: Central nervous system (CNS): The brain and spinal cord.
+Peripheral nervous system (PNS): Motor and sensory nerves that branch out from the spinal cord.
+PNS is divided into: Somatic nervous system.
+Autonomic nervous system (ANS).
+Two sub-divisions of autonomic nervous system (ANS): Sympathetic (speeds up processes).
+Parasympathetic (slows down processes).
+6.2 Describe the functions of the nervous system.
+Communication and control system of body.
+Works collaboratively with the endocrine system.
+Maintaining homeostasis.
+Three key roles: Sensory - detects changes in the body's internal environment and gathers information about the external environment.
 Information is received from different stimuli.
-2. Interpretation - analyses and interprets the changes sensed and selects the appropriate response.
-3. Motor output - responds to the changes by signalling the required action, e.g. The secretion of hormones from the endocrine glands, or by initiating muscle contraction.
-6.3.
-Outline the role of Somatic nervous system each subdivision of the Motor and sensory nerves that connect the PNS to peripheral nervous muscles and are involved in conscious activities system: (Voluntary muscle actions). somatic Autonomic nervous system autonomic Motor and sensory nerves that connect the PNS to smooth and cardiac muscle and are involved in involuntary actions such as digestion, control of blood pressure etc. Two divisions autonomic nervous system (ANS) sympathetic (fight or flight, war) - speed up parasympathetic (rest and digest, peace) slow down Afferent and efferent nerves Afferent nerves (sensory neurons) carry messages from the body receptors to the CNS.
-They are the first cells to receive incoming information.
+Role of internal receptors: Chemoreceptors (chemical).
+Thermoreceptors (blood pressure).
+Baroreceptors (blood pressure).
+Proprioceptors (body positioning).
+Interpretation - analyses and interprets the changes sensed and selects the appropriate response.
+Motor output - responds to the changes by signalling the required action, e.g. The secretion of hormones from the endocrine glands, or by initiating muscle contraction.
+6.3 Outline the role of each subdivision of the peripheral nervous system: somatic autonomic Somatic nervous system: Motor and sensory nerves that connect the PNS to muscles and are involved in conscious activities (Voluntary muscle actions).
+Autonomic nervous system: Motor and sensory nerves that connect the PNS to smooth and cardiac muscle and are involved in